denigma/denigma/docs/main.rst

 django-ses was added to the requirements/project.txt and installed locally.

-Both the Email address of ADMINS and CONTACT_EMAIL was set to the Email address, but neither one appeared to be cruical.
+Both the Email address of ADMINS and CONTACT_EMAIL was set to the Email address, but neither one appeared to be crucial.
 AWS access and secret keys were defined in key.py as well as email backend (nothing else):